If you have a rear-view mirror that won’t stay fastened to the windshield, this may be an extra tough solution.

 - The Ultra Grey instructions suggest that the product will fully cure in 24 hours.
 We waited a full 48 hours (in summer weather) for Ultra Grey to cure before installing the mirror on the button.
 We wanted to be 100% sure that the product was fully cured in order to give this trial an honest chance.

-The mirror has been holding now for several months and counting.
+The mirror has been holding now for several months and counting (Update: still holding as of March, 2020).
 With Ultra Grey’s ultra-wide operating temperature range (-65°F to 500°F), we hope that winter-induced failures are a thing of the past.
 Hopefully it also provides extra security on rough roads.